NikOsint/KPHP-YAML/README.md

 > *NOTE* In PHP, YAML functions are handled by another library - [LibYAML](https://pyyaml.org/wiki/LibYAML).
 >
-> Behaviour of LibYAML and yaml-cpp differs slightly, so behaviour of your PHP code with YAML functions might differ with and without use of KPHP.
+> Behaviour of LibYAML and yaml-cpp differs, so YAML-files parsed with PHP and KPHP might differ in style (not in content.
->
-> This circumstance also complicates writing PHP tests, which compare the results of code run with PHP and KPHP.

 ## Implemented functions